seanebones-lang/mars/DAYS_1_4_SUMMARY_OCT_25_28_2025.md

 > "The foundation is rock-solid.
 The velocity is exceptional.
 January 15 is not just achievable—it's inevitable."

 > "We're building something truly special.
-Every line of code brings us closer to revolutionizing AI safety."
+Ehighly line of code brings us closer to revolutionizing AI safety."

 ---